cyclic-software/docs/docs/overview/architecture.md

 ## Design principles

 In designing and building Cyclic we must make decisions and trade offs.
-Here is a statement of the principle that guide our decisions in priority order.
+Here is a statement of the principles that guide our decisions, in priority order.

 1. Working vs "Correct"
 2. Fail quickly